Your Experienced Advocate For Social Security Disability Benefits

 Disabled individuals who have not paid enough in Social Security taxes to qualify for SSDI can apply for Supplemental Security Income (SSI).
 This federal program is administered by the Social Security Administration and designed to assist children, the blind, and disabled individuals who have limited income and assets.
 The goal of the SSI program is to help recipients meet their basic needs.

 The application process for SSI benefits is easy.
 You must apply in person at your local Social Security office.
 If your application is denied, you have 60 days to request a hearing.
-Contact Attorney Robert L. Cullen immediately for representation and to discuss filing a timely appeal.
+Contact attorney Robert L. Cullen immediately for representation and to discuss filing a timely appeal.
 It is wise to work with an experienced attorney who will help you navigate the process.
 We only get paid if we collect benefits for you, and our fee is regulated by the Social Security Administration.
-Learn more about attorney fees in these cases.

 We welcome the opportunity to answer your questions and review the facts of your case.
 We will provide a candid assessment of what you can expect and recommend an effective course of action.
 Call 267-812-5870 or use our online contact form to schedule a meeting.